Elton John cancels New Zealand shows as he battles pneumonia

 The shows have been rescheduled for next year.
 Earlier this week, John needed to cut short a performance in Auckland after he lost his voice and needed medical help on stage.

 John said in a statement Tuesday he was ‘incredibly disappointed’ and sent his sincerest apologies to his fans.
-It was not immediately clear if his illness would affect other dates on his tour, which next moves to Australia.
+He said that at this stage, he is planning to play his scheduled shows in Australia, which is where his farewell tour moves to next.

 Video clips posted online by fans at Sunday night’s performance showed John breaking down in tears as he told the cheering crowd he couldn’t go on any longer.
 The 72-year-old singer said he had walking pneumonia and was assisted off stage.

-Tour promoters Chugg Entertainment initially said that John was recovering and the tour would go on as planned, aside from pushing back the next performance by one day to Wednesday.
+Tour promoters Chugg Entertainment initially said that John was recovering and the tour would go on as planned, aside from pushing back the next New Zealand performance by one day to Wednesday.

-But on Tuesday night, the promoters released another statement, according to the New Zealand Herald.
+But on Tuesday night, the promoters released another statement.

 “Despite the best efforts of a performer who never wants to disappoint his fans, upon further consultation from doctors and specialists, it has this evening been decided that Sir Elton John’s two remaining Mt Smart Stadium, Auckland, performances will be rescheduled to Friday 15th and Saturday 16th January 2021,” it said.